ndrean/Bridge/README.md

 }
 ```

-We trade 1 slot for a simple, fast full/empty check.
-No separate counter or atomic flags needed!
+> Indeed, when current_write is 7 and capacity is 8, then next_write becomes 0, and the test returns `error.QueueFull`.

+This now gives us a way to distinguish between _full_ and _empty_ beucase when both indexes are 0, the test above does not return the error, whilst it does when full except the last slot.

-#### Trick #2: Bitmasking for Fast Modulo
+#### Trick #2: Replcae `modulo` with Bitmasking for Fast Modulo

 Since capacity is a power of 2 (e.g., 65536 = 2^16), we can use bitmasking instead of division: